-Our manufacturing facilities and processes and those of our third-party suppliers are subject to unannounced FDA, state and Notified Body regulatory inspections for compliance with the QSR, MDD and, in the near future, MDR requirements.
+Our manufacturing facilities and processes and those of our third-party suppliers are subject to unannounced FDA, state and Notified Body regulatory inspections for compliance with the QSR, MDD and, in the near future, MDR and MHRA requirements.
 Developing and maintaining a compliant quality system is time consuming and investment intensive.
 Failure to maintain compliance with, or not fully complying with the requirements of the FDA and state regulators could result in enforcement actions against us or our third-party suppliers, which could include the issuance of warning letters, adverse publicity, seizures, prohibitions on product sales, recalls and civil and criminal penalties, any one of which could significantly impact our manufacturing supply and provision of services and impair our financial results.
+Failure to maintain compliance with, or not fully complying with the requirements of MDD, MDR, and MHRA could result in similar disruptions in the applicable markets.